The Five Pillars of the Reformation

 What it means:

-- Justification – It is an act of God’s free grace, whereby He pardons all our sins and accepts us as righteous in His sight, only for the righteousness of Christ imputed to us and received by faith alone.
-Romans 3:21-26
+- Justification – An act of God, where he pardons our sins and accepts us as righteous in His sight through the righteousness of Christ.
+This is received by faith alone.
+Gal 3:6-11; Rom 3:21-26

 What it does not mean: